TSN Hockey: Montreal Canadiens

-TSN has occasionally held regional, English-language rights to the Canadiens.
-Its most recent deal ran from 2010 through 2014.
+TSN's previous deal with the Canadiens ran from 2010 through 2014.
 They were broadcast on a part-time TSN feed available to digital television services in the Canadiens home market, with Dave Randorf on play-by-play, alongside Dave Reid.
 Bell Media declined to renew its English-language rights through the 2013–14 season, although TSN Radio station CKGM still owns English radio rights, and Réseau des sports replaced its national French-language rights with regional rights for the 2014–15 season.
 English-language television rights to the Canadiens were acquired by Sportsnet East under a three-year contract.

 Prior to the 2017–18 season, TSN announced that they had reacquired the English-language rights to broadcast Canadiens games, replacing Sportsnet, and now airing on TSN2.
 John Bartlett, who handled play-by-play for Canadiens games on Sportsnet East, also moved to TSN, but returned to Sportsnet the following season.
 Soon after, long-time TSN talent Bryan Mudryk took over play-by-play duties.